Executive Career Coach

 • Personal Branding

-Rachel Seavey (she/her/hers) serves as the Assistant Director for the Employer Relations & Recruiting team.
+Rachel Seavey (she/her/hers) serves as the Associate Director for the Employer Relations & Recruiting team.

 Prior to joining the Career Development Office, Rachel was a Programme Officer at the United Nations University Centre for Policy Research (UNU-CPR) in New York, where she was part of the Finance Against Slavery & Trafficking Initiative and managed the Survivor Inclusion Initiative.
 Rachel has also worked at the MIT Senseable City Lab, which explores the intersection of technology and cities through sponsored, interdisciplinary research.
 She has prior experience in the field of Student Affairs with offices of First Year Experience, International Education, and Service-Learning.
 In 2014, Rachel oversaw 151 first-year students studying abroad in Melbourne, Australia as an Assistant Site Director for Northeastern University’s N.U. in Program.
 She holds an M.Ed. in Student Affairs from Salem State University and a B.A. in Classics from UMass Amherst.
-Rachel is currently pursuing a second graduate degree in International Affairs from The New School.
+Rachel also has a M.S. in International Affairs from The New School with a concentration in security.
+She is currently taking German language courses at the Goethe-Institut Boston.

 - Top 5 CliftonStrengths: Activator, Communication, Context, Futuristic, and Woo.
 Rachel is energized by engaging directly with people and enjoys turning thoughts/ideas into action.
 She is inspired by the infinite possibilities and potential ahead.